 Glamping at Coonawarra

 One of great finds I made when looking for pet-friendly accommodation in South Australia for my 2019 trip was Coonawarra Bush Holiday Park.
-This rustic park in the Coonawarra wine region offers up nine bell tents for an affordable dog-friendly glamping experience.
+This rustic park in the Coonawarra wine region offers multiple bell tents for an affordable dog-friendly glamping experience.

 There’s no need to bring your own tent or even linen when camping out in the bell tents, right next to the vineyards.
 Handily we were also supplied with an electric blanket and hot water bottle for the chilly nights during much of the year, plus our own kettle and esky.
 The site also has a large camp kitchen and shared bathroom facilities.